Carbon Stories: Transition! From theory to practice

 Sacha Brons is one of the drivers of bringing the value of biogenic storage into financial models.
 As co-initiator of Dutch Carbon Credits, specifically for the construction stored carbon, he will share how Carbon Credits can act as a true accelerator of transition in the agricultural and construction sector, rather than an alibi for the prolongation of defunct business- and production models.

-The debate will be moderated by Geert Maarse.
+The debate is moderated by Geert Maarse.

 This event is English spoken.